 Once you have completed the appropriate calculation, the outcome will be an amount of support that the state presumes to be appropriate for your child.
 Sometimes, however, the total amount or the way it is divided is unfair.
 Before the order is in place, you can still ask the court to adjust the amount, but you will have to show that it is in the child's best interest.

 Courts consider the following when deciding to adjust support:

 Once a child support order has been in place for more than three years, you may still be able to change it if any of the following apply:

 If it has been less than three years, then a mere inconsistency between the current order and the guidelines, is not enough.
 The parent requesting the modification must also show a substantial change in circumstances.

 Be aware, however, that if a court deviated from the guidelines in making your initial order, the reason for the deviation must still exist and, it must still be in the child's best interest to maintain the deviation when you request the modification.
 Otherwise, the usual guidelines amount will result unless it would be unjust or inappropriate for other circumstances.

 Also, parents who agree to a change can file a joint petition for modification of child support judgment.
-Unless a judge has questions or concerns about this new plan, there will not be a hearing.
-The court will decide whether to modify the current order purely on the parents’ joint petition (and supporting documents).
+Unless a judge has questions or concerns about this new plan, there will not be a court hearing.
+The court will decide whether to modify the current order purely on the parents' joint petition and any supporting documents.